 In this week’s post I talk about natural remedies and solutions to help overcome and manage sleep deprivation and insomnia.
 Written by Hypnotherapist Harley Street, Malminder Gill, 1 September 2015 published online via the Hypnosis in London Blog.

 Sleep deprivation is linked to a host of health, awareness and safety consequences.
 Ongoing research suggests people who do not get adequate sleep tend to gain weight.
 Sleep disorders have been associated with heart disease, stroke, hypertension, diabetes and depression.
-This is why seeking some form of help is so essential.
-This could come in the form of magnesium sleep support, but there are alternatives.

 People with insomnia experience daytime sleepiness.
 Productivity at work declines.
 Alertness and concentration abilities decline.
 Reaction times slow.
 Chronic fatigue sets-in.
 Metabolism slows.
 Immune system weakens.
 Stress levels increase.
 Relationships suffer.